Skip to Content

 You can’t leave Scotland without tartan-wear, Scotch whiskey or shortbread in your suitcase.
 Edinburgh’s main drag has numerous stores that sell each of these, which is not surprising.

-christmas decorations and tartan wool scarves and clothes are popular things to buy along the royal mile in edinburgh.
+Christmas decorations and tartan wool scarves and clothes are popular things to buy along the royal mile in edinburgh.

 The numerous Taste of Scotland shops that sell shortbread and fudge often have free samples and Tiny Traveler was happy to try them all.
 You can buy shortbread in a variety of boxes and tins, and we did.
 Just count on a few cookies breaking before you get them home.